sdbj2063/gcd/CodeBook.md

 One noticeable aspect of the list of 561 variables is that the original researchers made many baseline calculations on the raw data.
 In addition to mean and standard deviation, they calculated the median absolute deviation (mad()), the largest and smallest values in the array (max() and min()), the signal magnitude area (sma()), and interquartile range (iqr()), among others, for the major variable groups.

 Then they calculated the meanFreq().
-According to the original data project file features_info.txt, "meanFreq(): Weighted average of the frequency components to obtain a mean frequency."
+According to the original data project file __features_info.txt__, "meanFreq(): Weighted average of the frequency components to obtain a mean frequency."
 The researchers did not explain why they calculated the mean on frequency but not complete the other baseline calculations on frequency, such as standard deviation.
 This lead me to believe that the meanFreq() calculations were secondary calculations.
 Furthermore, including these would unbalance the tidy data set as a whole.

 The excluded “mean” variables for this Johns Hopkins project are below: